Tathya1/C-shell/README.md

 - `reveal.c`: Implements the `reveal` command for listing files and directories.
 - `proclore.c`: Implements process-related commands.
 - `seek.c`: Implements the `seek` command for file and directory search.
+- `alias.c`: Implements the `alias` command for creating and managing aliases.
+- `activities.c`: Implements the `activities` command for displaying recent commands.
+- `ping.c`: Implements the `ping` command for network connectivity testing.
+- `fg.c`: Implements the `fg` command for foreground process management.
+- `bg.c`: Implements the `bg` command for background process management.
+- `neonate.c`: Implements the `neonate` command for process printing periodically.
+- `iMan.c`: Implements the  `iMan` function for printing man pages from internet using sockets.

 ## Limitations and Assumptions